Antibiotics for community-acquired pneumonia in adult outpatients

 CAP is associated with very high mortality and morbidity rates, particularly in the elderly population.
 Antibiotic treatment is one of the most common methods of treatment for CAP although it is often associated with increased antibacterial resistance and adverse effects.
 The aim of this review was to summarise all available evidence from RCTs on the efficacy of various antibacterial treatments for CAP in participants older than 12 years.

-Adolescents, Adults, Both sexes, Camp Coordination and Camp Management (CCCM), Child health, Displaced population, Earthquake, Epidemic, Health, Infections and infectious diseases (all), Population displacement, Respiratory infections, Vaccine-preventable infections, Viral fevers, Zoonotic and other parasitic infections
+Adolescents, Adults, Both sexes (for groups of both male and female persons), Camp Coordination and Camp Management (CCCM), Child health, Displaced population, Earthquake, Epidemic/Endemic, Health, Infections and infectious diseases (all), Population displacement, Respiratory conditions, Vaccine-preventable infections, Viral fevers/VHF, Zoonotic and other pathogens